hydroper-jet/lang/misc/air.md

 * `for..in` and `for each` should be optimized for `Array`, `Map` and `avm.lang.Array`
   * `for..in`: For `Map`, given that it is implemented as a `flash.utils.Dictionary` where string keys have a dollar prefix, skip such prefix in string keys.

+## Type descriptions

+* Operations on dynamically typed bases require lookuping into a type description dictionary by the constructor (`base.constructor`).
+It is a `TypeError` if the base is undefined or null before the lookup.